sanjanamasam1210/FaceCheck-FacialRecognition/README.md

 FaceCheck is a major leap forward in attendance tracking technology.
 This project has provided us with practical experience and a deeper understanding of facial recognition applications.
 We are excited to continue improving the system and exploring new features to enhance its efficiency and reliability.

-## License
-This project is licensed under the MIT License.

----

-Feel free to adjust any details to better fit your specific project and context.